Last Updated on May 6, 2021

 If you have a 401(k) and retirement contributions are taken directly from your paycheck, those will likely be adjusted for you automatically with changes in your income.
 If you have an IRA, that’s something you’ll need to manage more actively.

 Fortunately, there’s a number of good tools out there that can help.
-Many investment platforms, like M1 and Betterment, offer settings that allow you to easily determine and automate your investments each month.
+Many investment platforms, like M1 Finance and Betterment, offer settings that allow you to easily determine and automate your investments each month.
 You can even create settings to automatically deposit money into your investment account when your checking account goes above a specified dollar amount.

 3. Acknowledge slip-ups